taylorarees/oci/ssh-bastion/vcn/vcn.md

 * An Oracle Cloud account
 * All previous labs successfully completed

 ## Task 1: Create a compartment

-Compartments are a logical collection of related resources.
-Compartments allow for organization and isolation of your cloud resources.

 1. Navigate to Identity & Security and select Compartments